Visa policy of Hong Kong: Visa policy map

-Unconditional stay
+Unrestricted stay

 Persons with the "right of abode" or the "right to land" may enter Hong Kong without holding any visa and without having any condition of stay imposed upon them, and may not be subject to a removal order.
 In addition, no deportation order may be imposed on a person with the right of abode.
 No visa or entry permit is required for holders of the following travel document: